 My husband was offered a job in Finland and we decided to give it a try.
 First, my husband moved, then my daughter and I followed.
 At that time, my daughter was a little over 3 years old.
 Before moving here we were already familiar with the country as tourists: we went skiing almost every winter, mostly to the northern part of Finland, of course.
 So, we knew the country to some extent.

-Initially my impressions of the country were extremely positive.
+Initially, my impressions of the country were extremely positive.
 While our daughter and I were getting a residence permit, we explored Helsinki and found out how everything works.
 We tried to make new acquaintances, for example, by walking with my daughter at the playground.
-We were given a place in the day care fairly quickly, and I was able to attend Finnish language courses.
+We were given a place in the daycare fairly quickly, and I was able to attend Finnish language courses.
 I found the courses pretty quickly and there were no problems finding them at that time.
-At first I attended an intensive courses for 6 months, then 3 months of other courses: I studied the language for 9 months.
-I can’t say that I began to speak Finnish fluently afterwards, but of course, the courses gave me the opportunity to at least communicate and understand the Finnish language on a basic level.
+At first, I attended intensive courses for 6 months, then 3 months of other courses: I studied the language for 9 months.
+I can’t say that I began to speak Finnish fluently afterward, but of course, the courses gave me the opportunity to at least communicate and understand the Finnish language on a basic level.

 After completing the course, I had gotten experience in several companies.
 Despite the fact that my spouse had stable work and income at that time, I always tried to find a job.
 However, after a rather lengthy search, I began to despair, because I could not find work in my field.
 This was the first and strongest disappointment that I encountered here.
 In Moscow, a large metropolis, I never had such a problem.

 You worked in HR before arriving in Finland.
 Why did you decide to try a completely different industry?